kashishlalwani13/Microscopic-Illustrative-Unification-to-Discern-Malaria/README.md

-🦠 Microscopic Illustrative Unification to Discern Malaria
+🦠 Malaria Detection System using CNNs, OpenCV, and Microscopic Blood Smear Images

 This project leverages deep learning to automate the detection of malaria-infected cells in microscopic blood images.
 Using preprocessed image data and neural networks, it classifies whether a given cell is healthy or infected.